Power bills: PAC directs AGP to examine issue

-ISLAMABAD: Taking notice of reports about collection of millions of rupees from consumers by the power distribution companies by sending power bills for 36-37 days every month for the past eight months, the Public Accounts Committee Thursday directed the Auditor General of Pakistan to audit the matter.
+ISLAMABAD: Taking notice of reports about collection of millions of rupee from the consumers by the power distribution companies by sending power bills for 36-37 days every month for the past eight months, the Public Accounts Committee Thursday directed the Auditor General of Pakistan to audit the matter.

 ISLAMABAD: Prime Minister Imran Khan was informed Thursday that the Ministry of Housing and Works was constructing...